Lightning end Sabres 10-game winning streak

+"I thought it was great stretch by us, 10 games in a row," Buffalo star Jack Eichel said.
+"It shows us we can win every night we go out there, and I think that should be our mindset no matter what.
+That's the confidence you build through a winning streak like that."

-Paquette beat Carter Hutton, who had won his previous eight starts, from then top of the left circle.
+Paquette beat Carter Hutton, who had won his previous eight starts, from the top of the left circle.

+Ten of the Sabres' last 11 games have decided by one goal, including seven that needed extra time.

+Buffalo also had 10 consecutive victories in January 1984 and October 2006.

-Dan Girardi, Alex Killorn, Nikita Kucherov and Steven Stamkos also scored, and Luis Domingue made saves.
+Dan Girardi, Alex Killorn, Nikita Kucherov and Steven Stamkos also scored for the Lightning, and Luis Domingue made 18 saves.

+"I thought there was a lot of momentum in that game," Tampa Bay coach Jon Cooper said.
+"Both teams coughed up leads.
+There was a ton of swings in that game.
+I'm pretty sure if you're a fan of hockey and were in the building tonight you would have enjoyed that one."

+The Lightning took over the top spot in the Eastern Conference and hold a one-point advantage over the Sabres and Toronto.

 After the Sabres took a 4-3 lead on Thompson's goal at 2:29 of the third, Stamkos tied it 1:49 later on a power play.